lemonwaysas/php-client-directkit-xml-soap/README.md

 [`curl_init`]: http://php.net/manual/en/function.curl-init.php

 # PHP Fatal error:  SOAP-ERROR: Parsing WSDL: Couldn't find <definitions> in...

+    SOAP-ERROR: Parsing WSDL: Couldn't load from : failed to load external entity

-If you has this error, probably your server's IP address has not been whitelisted, please contact operations@lemonway.com
+If you has this error, probably your server's IP address has not been whitelisted, please contact support@lemonway.com

 # Common scenario
 - Register a Payer Wallet (RegisterWallet)